 Launching Your Church’s Video Ministry

 Even though it was quite the headache at times for me in getting our church prepared and ready to have a video ministry, it has been worth it.
 It has been used by people to check out our church before attending.
-It has been used by those that were ill or shut in to watch our sevices, and it has been increasing our influence in our community.
+It has been used by those that were ill or shut-in to watch our services, and it has been increasing our influence in our community.

 Don’t be immobilized by fear of getting something wrong.
 You will.
-However the grace of God is bigger than your ability.
+However, the grace of God is more significant than your ability.

 Launch your church video production ministry and watch what God does with it.
 Be faithful in the little things, and He will grow your ministry into something that is a blessing far beyond your wildest dreams.